 WHAT TO DO IF YOU FEEL ILL:

 - Stay Home if you are sick.
-It is very important to contact your OB provider before entering a healthcare office should you become ill as you may be directed to the HFM Respiratory Clinic for evaluation and care.
+It is very important to contact your OB provider before entering a healthcare office should you become ill.

 - If you develop one of more of the following, please notify your OB provider: fever greater than 100.4° F, dry cough, fatigue, shortness of breath, loss of sense of taste or smell, and/or gastrointestinal symptoms.